openseattle/seattlespeeds/README.md

 # SEANetMap
-Broadband Comparison Tool for Seattle
+SEANetMap is web-based technology for communal situational awareness of the local broadband environment.

+## Demo
+The code is demo'd live at http://broadbandtogether.com

+(Note that the domain name broadbandtogether.com has no official connotations associated with it.
+It is simply a domain at which to demo the code.)

+## Introduction

-SEANetMap is a join project between M-Labs and Code for Seattle with the goal of developing an open source codebase for citizens to run broadband network performance tests and compare their results with what others are experiencing across an area and/or network providers.
+SEANetMap is a joint project between M-Labs and Code for Seattle with the goal of

+- producing a liberally licensed, widely deployable, open source codebase for
+- crowdsourced broadband network performance test reports that
+- provides a community situation awareness of broadband network status within an area and/or network provider so that
+- individuals can compare their current and historical results with that of their fellow citizens

 The aggregate results dataset is publicly available as a social good for further analysis.

-Initially, the project will be specific to Seattle, yet it is a goal to make the codebase reusable in other localities.
+The code is being developed and deployed in Seattle first, yet it is a goal for the codebase to be easily redeployed for other localities.

 ## Getting started developing
 These instructions assume that [Node.js and npm](http://blog.nodeknockout.com/post/65463770933/how-to-install-node-js-and-npm) are installed on the dev machine.